Singularities in positive characteristic, stratification and simplification of the singular locus: Elimination via universal invariants

 \

 Notice that $B= S[Z]/\langle f(Z)\rangle$ is a free $S$-module of rank $n$.
 Let $Q$ be a prime ideal in $B$ dominating $S$ at a prime $P$.
-Under these conditions, Zariski's projection formula for multiplicities ensures that the multiplicity of $B_Q$ is at most $n$, and if this multiplicity is $n$ then $Q$ is the unique prime in $B$ which dominates $P$, and $B_Q$ and $A_P$ have the same residue field (see \cite[Corollary 1, p.
+Under these conditions, Zariski's projection formula for multiplicities ensures that the multiplicity of $B_Q$ is at most $n$.
+Moreover, if this multiplicity is exactly $n$, then $Q$ is the unique prime in $B$ daminating $P$, and $B_Q$ and $A_P$ have the same residue fields (see \cite[Corollary 1, p.
 299]{ZS}).
 The morphism $\overline{\beta}$ is said to be purely ramified over a point $x\in \mbox{Spec} (S)$ if the {\em geometric fiber} over $x$ is a unique point.